quicwg/base-drafts/draft-ietf-quic-http.md

 - the inclusion of uppercase field names, or
 - the inclusion of invalid characters in field names or values

-A request or response that includes a payload data can include a Content-Length header field.
+A request or response that includes payload data can include a Content-Length header field.
 A request or response is also malformed if the value of a Content-Length header field does not equal the sum of the DATA frame payload lengths that form the body.
 A response that is defined to have no